rcls/discus/docs/README.md

 The instruction set is minimalist but functional.
 All instructions are a single byte and execution is strict single cycle throughput.
 Constant values and some memory accesses are implemented via prefix instructions.
-The prefixes are separate instructions, but leave their result in a “hidden” register that is implicitly accessed by the following instruction.
+The prefixes are separate instructions, but leave their result in a “hidden” register `K` that is implicitly accessed by the following instruction.

 Instructions with two operands have the accumulator as one operand and the